Bringing the United Kingdom closer to Europe since 2013

 For a full list of events check this list.
 This Facebook page also regularly share events organised by antennae.
 Remember that in order to apply to European events you need to be member of some AEGEE antenna.

-The Summer University is an event that takes place during summer between one and four weeks in most of the cities that AEGEE is present.
+The Summer University is an event that takes place during summer between one and two weeks in most of the cities that AEGEE is present.
 Understanding and exploring the multicultural dimension of the European continent, removing national borders, fighting for tolerance and creating open-minded citizens are some of the reasons why 20 to 50 young Europeans from all over Europe come together in each Summer University to taste the diversity of multiculturalism.

 In a Summer University you will be given the chance to taste different food, to listen to different music, to dance with that music and at the end love it, to be good friends with people from different countries and then arranging trips together, you will learn to say "hi" in another 20 languages, you will feel free, you will love, you will experience, you will learn new things, you will do things you hadn't imagined… You will feel the AEGEE spirit, you will feel what is a SU!